HRB Floriculture Ltd.

-The Company is mainly engaged in the business of agricultural activities and dealing instock market.
-The financial performance of the Company has been dropped since the lastfinancial year.The highlights of the Companys performance are as under:
+The Company is mainly engaged in the business of agricultural activities and dealing insecurities market.
+The Company's financial performance has started dropping 3-4 years ago.The highlights of the Company's performance are as under:-

 5. Capital Structure

-During the financial year 2015-16 there is no change in capital structure of theCompany and paid up share capital of the Company stands at Rs.
-22763000/-(Rupees Two Crore Twenty Seven Lacs and Sixty Three Thousand).
-The Company has notissued any shares / debentures during the year.
+During the Financial Year 2019-20 there is no change in capital structure of theCompany and paid up share capital of the Company stands at Rs.
+22763000/-(Rupees Two Crore Twenty Seven Lakh and Sixty Three Thousand only).
+The Company has notissued any shares / debentures during the financial year.

 6. Material changes and commitments

-The information as required under Section 134 of the Companies Act 2013 read with the Companies(Accounts) Rules 2014 relating to material changes and commitments your directorsconfirm that there are no such material changes and commitments affecting the financialposition of the company which have occurred between the end of the financialyear of the company to which the financial statements relate and the date of the report.
+As required under Section 134 of the Companies Act 2013 read with the Companies(Accounts) Rules 2014 relating to material changes and commitments your directorsconfirm that there are no such material changes and commitments affecting the financialposition of the company which have occurred between the end of the Financial Year to whichthe financial statements relate till the date of the report.

 8. Directors and Key Managerial Personnel a) Board of Directors

 Composition and Category

 The composition of the Board of Directors with reference to number of Executive andNon-Executive Directors meets with the requirements of Section 149 of the Companies Act2013 and applicable regulations of the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 ("ListingRegulations").

 Retire by Rotation

-The Company has Mrs. Sunita Parwal (DIN:00228289) in the Board of Directors asper the requirement of Section 149 of the Companies Act 2013 read with Rule 3of the Companies (Appointment and Qualification of Directors) Rules 2014.
+The Company has Mrs. Sunita Parwal (DIN:00228289) as Woman Director in the Board of theCompany as per the requirement of Section 149 of the Companies Act 2013 read with Rule 3of the Companies (Appointment and Qualification of Directors) Rules 2014.